+Certain reclassifications were made to conform prior years' financial statements to the current presentation.
 Certain amounts presented in Note 7 are rounded in the aggregate and may not sum from the individually presented components.
 All dollar amounts, other than per share amounts, are presented in millions, except for amounts set forth in Note 7 and as otherwise noted.